Oshikuku

 Oshikuku is a town in Omusati Region in the north of Namibia.
-The town is situated on the Oshakati - Ruacana road (C46) about 30 km west of Oshakati.
+It is situated on the C46 from Oshakati to Ruacana about 30 km west of Oshakati.
 It is the district capital of Oshikuku Constituency.
-It had a population of 5,499 people in 2023.
+Oshikuku had a population of 5,499 people in 2023.

 History

 After Iipumpu Ya Tshilongo, king of the Uukwambi from 1907 to 1932, had resisted the establishment of mission stations in his territory for years, he finally allowed the Catholic Church to establish the first mission station in former Ovamboland in Oshikuku in 1924.
 The station was established under the leadership of missionary and later Archbishop Joseph Gotthardt.
 Oshikuku is to this day home to a Roman Catholic Church parish.